York Castle Museum: Debtor's Prison

 The Debtor's Prison was originally built as the County Gaol in 1701–1705.
 It is a three-storey building with a central range and clock turret flanked by projecting wings built with Tadcaster limestone and brick walls, and a lead and slate roof.
 The prison's most notable inhabitant was Dick Turpin, who was incarcerated in the 1730s before his trial at the York assizes.
 His cell forms part of the exhibition in the current museum.

 Female Prison

 The Female Prison and yard were built in 1780–83 at a cost of £1,540 and to a design by Thomas Wilkinson and John Prince.
 The frontage of this building matches that of the Court building on the opposite side of the bailey.
 The prison was altered and wings added in 1802 with a podium and steps added in 1820–50.
 The front of the building is constructed from sandstone ashlar with the inside of the portico rendered.
-The prison was bought by York Corporation in 1934 opening as the Castle Museum in 1938.
+The prison was bought by the City of York Corporation in 1934 opening as the Castle Museum in 1938.